AliBaghizadeh/genai-summarizer-app/README.md

 The goal is to provide a tool that saves time, improves learning, and helps professionals quickly grasp key information from dense technical material.

+Please go to the following link for a Kaggle Notebook of this project submitted to the ***Gen AI Intensive Course Capstone Competition 2025Q1***: (https://www.kaggle.com/code/alibaghizadeh/summarize-and-evaluate-technical-information)

 ## Features

 *   **Multi-Source Ingestion:** Handles both PDF uploads and web URLs.